AlanMaxwell/iOS_interview_questions/README.md

 If the order doesn't matter, you can just use DispatchQueue.main.async (or DispatchQueue.global.async).

-If order matters you can use DispatchGroup or Operation Queue.
+If order matters you can use DispatchGroup with DispatchQueue or Operation Queue.
 But what to choose depends on a task specific: when you use Operation Queue you will not be notified when these tasks are done, but in DispatchGroup you will be.
 And if you use DispatchGroup you can't cancel tasks execution, but for Operation Queue you can.

 ## 33. Can a DispatchQueue task be cancelled?